botbahlul/autosrt/README.md

 it still needs ffmpeg (ffmpeg.exe in Windows) so you have to install it first and make sure it can be reached from any folder by adding its location folder into PATH ENVIRONTMENT

-you can get that compiled version from https://drive.google.com/file/d/1YVi7E2iY28SZc5k0R52OVDubCOCYTk8e/view?usp=sharing

-Simple usage example :
+Simple usage example for original script using python (python>=3.6 I guess):

   in linux :